 by James W. Hebert

 This article will examine three areas of boat propulsion.
 First, the propeller and its power requirements will be investigated.
-Next a hypothetical two-cycle motor's power curve will be compared to a known propeller's.
-Finally, a hypothetical four-cycle motor's power curve will be compared to the propeller's.
+Next a hypothetical two-stroke-power-cycle engine's power curve will be compared to a known propeller's power curve.
+Finally, a hypothetical four-stroke-power-cycle engine's power curve will be compared to the propeller's curve.